piplupjuice/pikachu-s-diffusion-training-3/README.md

 Zero shot medical image generation via Stein's Identity
 ## What is this?

-SCORENETZERO explores whether we can generate medical images without training any neural network from scratch.
+It explores whether we can generate medical images without training any neural network from scratch.

 Core idea: